 Reliability is self-explanatory.
 Outages are simply not something a corporate user can deal with.
 White label custom branding is essential for corporate users.
 This is a key differentiation between professional video streaming providers and social platforms.
 Note that many platforms charge exorbitant prices for white label service.
 Keep this in mind when shopping around.

 Tech support is also key.
 Make some inquiries into tech support when choosing a live streaming platform.
 One good question to ask: where is your tech support located?
 If they’re in a call center, tech support may not be as helpful as you would like.

 Stream recording is essential for most corporate training.
 This is a feature that you should be sure your provider includes.
 Similarly, bypassing content blockers is essential for most corporate use.
 Using any professional video streaming provider is enough to avoid getting blocked.

-Your video streaming platform should also use a high-end CDN to deliver video rapidly, and with minimal of lagging and buffering.
+Your video streaming platform should also use a high-end CDN to deliver video rapidly and with minimal lagging and buffering.
 Finally, tight security is essential.
 Look for URL fencing, password protection, and more.

 Choosing a video streaming provider is a very personal choice.
 There is no way for us to say which will be best for you, given your unique situation.
 However, the choices above are a great starting point.

 Additionally, the considerations for business users are a great primer for the essential features necessary for corporate live streaming.
 Keep these elements in mind when you research and select the best online video platform for you.

 Our blogs are a work in progress, and we love adding new information and amending things based on new information.
 So, here’s our question for you: do you have experience using live streaming video for training?
 If so, did we miss any key points?
 Based on your experience, what are the most important elements?
 We’d love to hear from you in the comments.
 We welcome questions as well, so sound off!